Isotopic analysis by nuclear magnetic resonance: Acetic acid in vinegar

 The origins of vinegars obtained by bacterial or chemical oxidation of ethanol resulting from the fermentation of various sugars can be identified by the 2H-SNIF-NMR.
-It allows to control the quality of vinegar and to determine if it comes from sugar cane, wine, malt, cider, and alcohol or from a chemical synthesis.
+It allows to control the quality of vinegar and to determine if it comes from sugar cane, wine, malt, cider, and alcohol, or from a chemical synthesis.

-Application for vanillin
+Vanillin

-2H-SNIF-NMR is the official AOAC method for determining the natural vanillin.
+As of this date, 2H-SNIF-NMR is the official AOAC method for determining the natural vanillin.

 The abundance of five monodeuterated isotopomers for vanillin can be measured by 2H-SNIF-NMR.
-The vanillin molecule is represented in figure 11, all observable sites for which the site specific deuterium concentrations can be measured are referenced with a number.
+Data for vanillin are shown in the figure; all observable sites for which the site-specific deuterium concentrations can be measured are referenced with a number.

-As for the wine or the fruit, the interpretation of results in terms of origin is done by comparison of the isotopic parameters of the sample analyzed with those from a group of referenced molecules of known origin.

-It appears that all the origins of vanillin are well discriminated using 2H-NMR data.
-Particularly, vanillin ex-bean can well be distinguished from the other sources, as we can see in figure 12 below.
+As for wine or fruit, the interpretation of results regarding origin is done by comparison of the isotopic parameters of the sample analyzed with those from a group of referenced molecules of known origin.
+Origins of vanillin are well discriminated using 2H-NMR data; in particular, vanillin ex-bean can well be distinguished from the other sources (see next figure).

 Additionally, this method is the only one to discriminate between natural and biosynthetic sources of vanillin.

-Application for other aromas
+Other odorants

 The naturality of different aroma can also be checked using SNIF-NMR: for example for anethole, abundance of only six monodeuterated isotopomers can be measured by 2H-SNIF-NMR that allows differentiating the botanical origins fennel, star anise or pine.

-Other applications:
+Other applications

 The SNIF-NMR applied to benzaldehyde can detect adulterated bitter almond and cinnamon oils.
 It is demonstrated that the site specific deuterium contents of benzaldehyde allow the determination of the origin of the molecule: synthetic (ex-toluene and ex-benzal chloride), natural (ex-kernels from apricots, peaches, cherries and ex-bitter almond) and semisynthetic (ex-cinnamaldehyde extracted from cinnamon).

-Other applications have also been published: raspberry ketone), heliotropine, ...
+Other applications have also been published, including for raspberry ketone, heliotropine, etc.

 13C-SNIF-NMR

-As described in the work of E. Tenailleau and S. Akoka, an optimization of the technique parameters have enabled to reach a better accuracy for the 13C NMR measurements).
+Optimization of technique parameters have enabled to reach better accuracy for the 13C NMR measurements.

-The 13C-SNIF-NMR method is called method “new frontier” because it is the first analytical method that can differentiate sugars coming from C4-metabolism plants (cane, maize, etc.) and some crassulacean acid metabolism plants (CAM-metabolism) like pineapple or agave.
+The 13C-SNIF-NMR method is called method "new frontier" because it is the first analytical method that can differentiate sugars coming from C4-metabolism plants (cane, maize, etc.) and some crassulacean acid metabolism plants (CAM-metabolism) like pineapple or agave.

 This method can also be applied to tequila products, where it can differentiate authentic 100% agave tequila, misto tequila (made from at least 51% agave), and products made from a larger proportion of cane or maize sugar and therefore not complying with the legal definition of tequila.

-This method will certainly have further applications in future, in the field of food and beverage analysis authenticity.